G-Node/python-odml2/docs/tut_advanced.rst

 Advanced Tutorial
 =================

-he code in this tutorial can also be found in the `advanced ipython notebook`_.
+The code in this tutorial can also be found in the `advanced ipython notebook`_.

 *TODO* write some text for each code listing